"Do Unto Others As You Want to Be Done to You"

 We are a society of me-me-me!
-We often think of the injustices of our own lives, yet ignore those around us who are often in greater need than ourselves.
-For instance, if you are reading this, you have the Internet, or the ability to access it.
-How many people don't, because they can't afford a computer, transportation to the library, etc. We worry about how we are going to pay our bills, but what are our bills: necessities or wants.
-There are so many people who go without the most basic necessities that we are capable of giving.
+We often think of the injustices of our own lives yet ignore those around us who are often in greater need than ourselves.
+For instance, if you are reading this, you have the Internet or the ability to access it.
+How many people don't, because they can't afford a computer, transportation to the library, etc. We worry about how we will pay our bills, but what are they: necessities or wants.
+Many people go without basic necessities that we are capable of giving.
 We need to become proactive in our lives.

 Pay It Forward

-It seems funny to me, that one of the greatest examples of this is a secular theme, yet Christians often will pride themselves on their giving ways.
-Too often, those who don't know Christ and His ways are able to exemplify this concept much better than many Christians.
+It seems funny to me that one of the most excellent examples of this is a secular theme, yet Christians often will pride themselves on their giving ways.
+Too often, those who don't know Christ and His ways can exemplify this concept much better than many Christians.
 The bottom line is pride.

-The philosophy was very well put in the movie, Pay It Forward.
-We should be paying it forward, because the moment we begin to pay it forward, we are building up treasures in heaven.
-Recently an article in a magazine talked about this lady who spends every morning packing hundreds of home-made lunches.
-She takes these lunches around her town where the homeless live, and hand delivers them a sack lunch.
-For many of these people, this is the only meal they get all day.
+The Movie, Pay It Forward put the philosophy very well.
+We should be paying it forward because the moment we begin to pay it forward, we build up treasures in heaven.
+Recently an article in a magazine talked about this lady who spends every morning packing hundreds of homemade lunches.
+She takes these lunches around her town where the homeless live and hand-deliver them a sack lunch.
 Not only does she give them a meal, she often hugs them and listens to them.
-Wow, what an amazing Christian example, yet I don't know if she is a believer or not.
-Still this is what Christians should aspire to be, servants of God's people.
+Wow, what a fantastic Christian example, yet I don't know if she is a believer or not.
+Still, this is what Christians should aspire to be servants of God's people.
 God's people are not just other Christians, but every single human He created!